bSlope8348/cs50_final_project/README.md

 3. Build a 2d platformer implementing various rules and UI elements
 4. Integrate a SQLite3 database for logging player actions/scores and to create a leaderboard.

--	More than one level was originally in the scope, but was cut for purposes of time.
+-	More than one level was originally in the scope but was cut for purposes of time.
 This could be implemented in the future to allow a proper tutorial experience for the player, a proper explanation of the controls, or for multiple levels and leaderboards.

 The final project contains a playable build (for Windows32/64, Web, MacOS, and Linux) and all of the source code.
 Version 1.2 of the game is the final version submitted.